 Teens are difficult to manage and entertain.
 Most of them prefer to stay glued to their phones and video games, which affects their social role functioning.
-Improv games are the best way to make them come out of this.
+Improv games for teens are the best way to make them come out of this.
 The games help them engage with their family and friends and keep them entertained.

 16 Best Improv Games For The Teens